frankdarnese/react-native-skeleton/README.md

 ## Install NPM

-Run `npm install`
+Run `npm install` within the project folder

 ## Build and run the project

-To build and run the project, run the following command:
+To build and launch the project, run the following command:
 - Option 1.<br>
 `react-native run-ios`<br>
 This should launch the Simulator, and you should see the boilerplate screen.